The PharmD is a full-time four-year program.

 You must complete the PCAT by August for early decision.
 Please check with Pearson for exact test dates.

 To apply for early decision, it is best to have completed most of the prerequisite coursework.
 If you still have some pending course work, make sure your plan for course completion is entered on the PharmCAS application.
-All courses must be completed by spring semester or spring quarter 2014.
+All courses must be completed by spring semester or quarter of the year in which you intend to start the program.

 Early decision applicants can expect to hear whether they are invited for an interview by mid- to late September, with interviews being conducted in October.